 Financial Institutions: Volunteer to work with a local school or district to provide classroom presentations or teacher support.
 Volunteer at a Maine Jump$tart event, or sponsor a financial education initiative.
 We also encourage you to share your financial education resources at our annual Fostering Financial Education in Maine Schools Conference.

 Policymakers: Integrating financial education throughout the K-12 experience is critical to ensuring the future success of Maine people, therefore, advocacy is an important part of our work.
-The CFPB recently published a guide for policymakers, Advancing K-12 Financial Education: A Guide for Policymakers and the National Jump$tart Coalition publishes annually their policy resource, Making the Case for Financial Literacy.
+The CFPB recently published a guide for policymakers, Advancing K-12 Financial Education: A Guide for Policymakers.

 Parents: Begin teaching your child about personal finance at a young age and continually reinforce these skills.
 Contact your child’s school to learn about financial education offerings at their schools.
 Check out these links or the Clearinghouse for more ideas on teaching your child about personal finance.